Note: The "American Copy Editors Society" is the legal name of ACES: The Society For Editing.

 This policy also applies to internal promotions, training, opportunities for advancement, terminations, outside vendors, members and customers, service clients, use of contractors and consultants, and dealings with the general public.

-A full refund of the registration fee will be refunded if received no later than 30 days before the first day of the conference.
+A full refund of the registration fee will be refunded if a request for one is received no later than 30 days before the first day of the conference.
 A refund request must be received by email.

-If the cancellation request is received less than 30 days before the start of the conference, the registration fee can be applied to the next year’s conference.
-It can be used only at that conference after which it expires.
-Additionally, another person can be substituted for the registration if received no later than 10 days of the national conference.
+If the cancellation request is received 30 days before the start of the conference, the registration fee can be applied to the next year’s conference.
+It can be used only at that conference, after which it expires.
+Additionally, another person can be substituted for the registration if received no later than 10 days before the national conference

-A full refund of the registration fee will be given if received no later than 7 days before the first day of the boot camp.
+A full refund of the registration fee will be given if a request for one is received no later than 7 days before the first day of the boot camp.
 A refund request must be received by email.